Best Online Engineering Programs in Texas (2026)

 How does Engineering pay in Texas compare to other states?

-Texas salaries are approximately 4.7% higher than the national average for engineering roles.
+Texas offers competitive wages for engineering professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Texas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for engineering in Texas?